wabbajack-tools/mod-lists/noise/readme.md

 Once the BethINI window has come up, go to the first tab - Setup.

 Double-check that Game Path and INI Path point to the correct locations.
 If you need to change these, BethINI will restart.
+The INI path should be pointed at your Noise\profiles folder.

 ![](https://lh6.googleusercontent.com/6-kB7E7T0c04s1ffnoLpHkJ92r7YCejqzHav-FeBXLLU7KVzvxYuI6J8-l6g_c38mW3Yadv2u5HovtZN034yhnQ5IrI-oXL5VLF_QoWWlD4X14aI0mHWcE7j34TmA6A9ycC2j4qd)